Digital Systems Coordinator

 I hope that your heart, like mine, is stirred to love and good works–to live generously—now that I am reminded of the call to make disciples, the work that God is doing, and the goodness of the gospel.
 Then, Covid-19 strikes, and I am stuck inside.
 But, what if instead of putting off mission until everything is back to normal, or seeing this as a setback, I saw it as a fresh opportunity to be on mission and live generously for the good of others and the glory of God?
 How has Covid-19 even given us new ways to meet people where they are at in the brokenness of this world?
 Because I think that we can, and I think that it has.

-A Few Ideas for Your Discipleship Group to Live Generously
+A Few Ideas for Living Generously in Your Discipleship Group

 • Remind each other of the truth of the gospel.
 Stir one another up to love and good works.

 • Adopt a local restaurant as a way to support them.
 Pray for ways to start building relationships with the owners or people who work there.